glitchdotcom/solari-board/README.md

             });
        </script>

-  3. Point the board to the script that will feed it json
+  3. Point the board to the script that will feed it jsonp

         $.post('../example/postJson.py')  // replace this with your own script